spatie/shiki-php/README.md

 composer require spatie/shiki-php
 ```

 In your project, you should have the JavaScript package [`shiki`](https://github.com/shikijs/shiki) installed.
-You can install it via npm
+You can install it via npm...

 ```bash
 npm install shiki
 ```

-or Yarn
+... or Yarn.

 ```bash
 yarn add shiki